-Buddhism was developed widely because the visit of the visit of Tibet by Padmasambhava , who was an Indian Buddhist scholars and known as Guru Rinpoche, had made a great success in developing Buddhism through Tibetan plateau.
-He visited Tibet after being invited by King Trisong Detsen, the 38th Tibet King.
+Padmasambhava , who was an Indian Buddhist scholars and known as Guru Rinpoche, had made a great success in developing Buddhism through Tibetan plateau.
+He visited Tibet after being invited by the 38th Tibet King Trisong Detsen,

-Tibetan Buddhism is practiced not only in Tibet but in Mongolia, parts of northern India, other parts of China..
-It has exerted a strong influence on people in Central Asia, especially in Mongolia and Northeastern China since the 11th century.
+Nowadays, Tibetan Buddhism is practiced not only in Tibet but also in Mongolia, Northern India, China mainland, it has made a strong influence in Central Asia, especially in Mongolia and Northeastern China since the 11th century.
 It was adopted as an official state religion by Yuan Dynasty (1206A.D-1368A.D) and Qing Dynasty (1644-1911) when China was ruled by this two dynasty.
 It is now still five sects remain including Gelug (Pa), Sakya (Pa), Nyingma (Pa), and Kagyu (Pa), and Bon

 Find out more…